wohaco/despace/mariner_10.md

 **Infrared radiometer**

 The infrared radiometer detected infrared radiation given off by Mercury’s surface & Venus’ atmosphere, from which the temperature could be calculated.
 How quickly the surface lost heat as it rotated into the planet’s dark side revealed aspects about the surface’s composition, such as whether it was made out of rocks, or out of finer particles ([EVN‑041](venus.md)).
 The infrared radiometer contained a pair of Cassegrain telescopes fixed at an angle of 120 degrees to each other, & a pair of detectors made from antimony-bismuth thermopiles.
-The instrument was designed to measure temperatures as cold as -193 °C & as hot as 427 °C. Stillman C. Chase, Jr. of the Santa Barbara Research Center headed the infrared radiometer experiment.
+The instrument was designed to measure temperatures as cold as -193 ℃ & as hot as 427 ℃.
+Stillman C. Chase, Jr. of the Santa Barbara Research Center headed the infrared radiometer experiment.

 **Ultraviolet spectrometers**